What are the benefits of dry ice blasting?

 Cryogenic treatment is non-abrasive.

-- A safe industrial cleaning process for operators, machines, the environment: no chemicals (no solvents, no detergent, no abrasives).
+• safe industrial cleaning process for operators, equipment, and the environment: no chemicals are used, meaning no solvents, detergents, or abrasives.

-- A technique that does not contribute to the increase of greenhouse gases (provided the compressed air is of electrical origin).
-Dry ice is made from recycled CO₂, which is finally given a second useful life.
+• A technique that does not add new greenhouse gases, provided the compressed air is generated using electricity.
+Dry ice is produced from recycled CO₂ of industrial origin, which is therefore given a second practical use.

-- A dry, non-abrasive, non-conductive cleaning technique using a non-flammable media, 2 to 8 times faster than traditional techniques, due to the fact that it does not systematically require disassembly to clean the surfaces.
+• A dry, non-abrasivenon-conductive cleaning method using a non-flammable medium, typically 2 to 8 times faster than traditional techniques because it does not systematically require dismantling before cleaning surfaces.

 Other articles on the same theme...